raiden-network/spec/terminology.rst

    Additional Hash
    additional_hash
-       Hash of additional data used on the application layer.
-This can for example be some form of payment metadata.
-The Raiden Network protocol does not use or enforce the type or content of this additional data.
+       Hash of additional data used on the Raiden protocol (and potentially in the future also the application layer).
+Currently this is the hash of the offchain message that contains the balance proof.
+In the future, for example, some form of payment metadata can be hashed in.

    Payment Receipt
        TBD